-So lockdown has eased, and we can enjoy a pint with mates again.
-But… We’re still all feeling the Covid fear a bit.
-Well, if you want to enjoy a drink in the fresh al-fresco air of Plymouth, there are plenty of pubs and bars with outside seating.
+Plymouth is definitely blessed with some great views, and when the sun shines (or even if it doesn’t) there are few better places to take in the view with a drink.
+And, if you want to enjoy a drink in the fresh al-fresco air of Plymouth, there are plenty of pubs and bars with outside seating.

 Wonder no more.
-Our definitive list of the best pubs with outside seating in Plymouth will help you enjoy the summer months and our new found post lockdown freedom.
+Our definitive list of the best pubs with outside seating in Plymouth will help you enjoy the summer months – or even just take in the views when the weather isn’t too hot.

 1. The Waterfront

 Slap on the, well, the waterfront of West Hoe.
 The Waterfront pub is a lovely spot with views across the sound and ample outside seating.
 It serves a decent selection of premium beers, ciders and wines – but its also fairly pricey for Plymouth.
 On a sunny day though this is one of the best pubs in Plymouth to sit and soak up the sun in the Ocean City.

 2. The Terrace

 Sticking to the seafront, The Terrace is the cafe that overlooks the Lido and the small beach below the Hoe.
 The food is fairly standard fare like burgers, pasties and sandwiches.
 And, they also have a solid selection of bottled beers and a couple of tap too.
 Probably the best views from a pub anywhere in Plymouth (stiff competition from the Waterfront) and reasonable prices too.

 3. The Pier Masters House

 A new addition to the Plymouth bar scene, Pier Masters House is found just between the Elphinstone car park and the Barbican.
 Basically walk up from the Barbican and you’ll see the restaurant jutting out into the harbour.
-Food is great, with steaks and sharing plates aplenty.
+Food is decent, with steaks and sharing plates aplenty.
 Plus they have one of my favourite beers, Mahou, on tap.
 The outside seating is also well covered, so if it starts to rain (quite likely with Plymouth’s maritime climate), you’ll be able to avoid getting too wet.
-A strong contender for best pub with outside seating in Plymouth…
+A strong contender for best bar with outside seating in Plymouth…

 4. The Ship/The Barbican strip in general